xmljim/json/jsonpath/Readme.md

 This JsonPath implementation is heavily inspired by concepts from both [Stefan Goessner's](https://goessner.net/articles/JsonPath/) original ideas as well as from the [JayWay](https://github.com/json-path/JsonPath) JsonPath Java library.
-In addition, it extends these with functionality familiar to XPath, including some primitive axis navigation, global variables, and some additional functions.
+In addition, it extends these with functionality familiar to XPath, including some primitive axis navigation, global settings, and some additional functions.
 The rationale for a separate implementation is to leverage the _opinionated_ model used in this library without requiring a separate, third-party library.
 That said, there's nothing to prevent this Json library from integrating the Jayway SPI API as a separate implementation (which is very, very good).